vasudhavenkatesan/DependencyInjectionExample/2020-02-17-constructor-injection.md

 ---
 title: Why You should use Constructor Injection in Spring
 categories: [spring-boot]
 date: 2020-02-17 05:00:00 +1100
 modified: 2020-02-17 05:00:00 +1100
-author: default
+author: vasudha
 excerpt: 'Why You should use Constructor Injection in Spring'
 image:
   auto: 0058-motorway-junction
 ---

 Dependency injection is one of the common approaches to implement loose coupling among the classes in an application.
 It ensures that classes are independent and the required dependencies are provided by an external framework.